VarunUpadhyay802/xenon-frontend/README.md

 ## Project Overview

 Welcome to the Rentals and Vacation project!
 This web application allows users to browse and book rental properties and vacation homes.
-It includes user authentication, property listings, AI-driven recommendations, and search functionalities.
+It includes user authentication, property listings, and search functionalities.

 ## Table of Contents